 Please send bug reports, suggestions, fan mail, etc. to Thomas Hahn, hahn@feynarts.de.

-This site and the programs offered here are not commercial.
-The Diag package is and will stay an open-source package and free of charge.
 If you want to use these routines in a commercial application, make sure you understand the GNU Lesser General Public License under which Diag is distributed.
-Diag is being developed at the Max-Planck-Institute for Physics in Munich.

-Last update: 9 Aug 11 Thomas Hahn
+Last update: 28 May 18 Thomas Hahn